 |Integrated reasoning||30 minutes|

-The writing section always begin the test.
+The writing section always begins the test.
 You will type your essay on the computer, using a very basic word processor.

 Each question must be answered before you can go to the next question.
-Further, you cannot return to a question once you go to the next question.
+Furthermore, you cannot return to a question once you go to the next question.